 Oh well, time to check my 401(k) balance.
 I wonder how I’ll feel today?

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include Sharing the Load, Family Resemblance and Late Start.
+His previous articles include Sharing the Load, Family Resemblance and Late Start.
 Follow Dick on Twitter @QuinnsComments.